diyscif/diyscif/scif-thesis.md

 material with minimal openings.
 Therefore it coincidentally also works as a Faraday cage.
 An electrodynamic shield, made of an ideally conductive shell without openings, shields alternating electric and variable magnetic fields as well as DC electric fields.
-Forunately, shielding variable magnetic fields is of primary interest in SCIF building.
+Fortunately, shielding variable magnetic fields is of primary interest in SCIF building.
 Shielding static magnetic fields, on the other hand, is the absolute exception. [@wolfsperger2008, pp. 100-102]

 Table: Types of Electromagnetic Field [@wolfsperger2008, p.
 88]